lightstep/lightstep-benchmarks/README.md

 # LightStep Benchmarks

-lightstep-benchmarks is a tool for analyzing the performance of [OpenTracing](https://opentracing.io/) Tracers.
-It is currently in use to measure the performance of LightStep's [Python Tracer](https://github.com/lightstep/lightstep-tracer-python) and [C++ / Python Tracer](https://github.com/lightstep/lightstep-tracer-cpp).
+LightStep Benchmarks is a tool for analyzing the performance of [OpenTracing](https://opentracing.io/) Tracers.
+It is currently in use to measure the performance of LightStep's [Python Tracer](https://github.com/lightstep/lightstep-tracer-python) and [Streaming Python Tracer](https://github.com/lightstep/lightstep-tracer-cpp).

-This repo contains two parts: a benchmarking API which can be used to mesure the performance of OpenTracing Tracer and a suite of programs which use the benchmarking API to generate performance graphs and run regression tests.
+This repo contains two parts: A benchmarking API which can be used to measure the performance of OpenTracing Tracers and a suite of programs which use the benchmarking API to generate performance graphs and run regression tests.

 ## Setup